opentofu/registry-ui/frontend/docs/users/security.md

----
-title: Security in the OpenTofu Registry
+# Security in the OpenTofu Registry
-sidebar_title: Security
-sidebar_position: 103
----